Urban Guj, CR7 7PA

 It seats around 35 inside, on a combination of high stools, freestanding chairs, and a narrow banquette running the length of one wall, plus another four or so on the pavement out front if weather allows.
 At the far end is a service counter where orders are taken and paid for — they'll bring it to your table when it's ready.

-Kake visited on a Wednesday morning in July 2019.
+Kake first visited on a Wednesday morning in July 2019.
 Arriving shortly after their opening time of 9am, I was one of two customers, and another popped in for a takeaway chai while I was there.
 Music was playing, slightly louder than would have been ideal if I'd been trying to have a conversation, augmented by traffic noise from the busy road outside (they had the front open to let the breeze in).
+On later weekday afternoon visits in August 2019, there were several people in both times.

-Wada pau (£4.90) photo was very good, with plenty of flavour from the spicy chutney inside.
+Wada pau (£4.90 in July 2019) photo was very good, with plenty of flavour from the spicy chutney inside.
 The bun and potato patty were both good in themselves, and sufficiently different in texture and flavour to stop this "carb-in-carb" dish from being at all boring.
 Judicious inclusion of red onion and a good sprinkling of sev gave added texture in the form of crunch.

-A plain masala tea (£2.75) was fine; unsweetened, quite milky, and mild in terms of spices.
+A plain masala tea (£2.75 in July 2019) was fine; unsweetened, quite milky, and mild in terms of spices.
+Lemongrass masala tea (August 2019) was also fine, with a clear lemongrass flavour.

 They have WiFi (ask staff for the password) and many plug sockets (with integrated phone-charging points).